migae/lab.clj.appengine/README.md

 That's all there is to it.
 Under AOT compilation, the `:name` clause names the generated servlet class, and the `:impl-ns` clause names the Clojure implementation namespace.
+Here we've used the same name for both.
+For reasons I don't completely understand, this has the practical effect of enabling dynamic reloading and evaluation of the Clojure source code in the implementation namespace, even though that has the same name as the AOT-compiled class.
+In effect, `:impl-ns foo.bar` seems to be telling the Clojure compiler to arrange for functions in that namespace to be called (loaded) by Clojure rather than by the servlet containers's class loader.
+Note that if you omit the `:impl-ns` clause, dynamic reload and eval will not be enabled.

 At runtime, public HttpServlet methods will be forwarded to the implementation namespace.
 The only such method is `service(ServletRequest req, ServletResponse res)`; the other HttpServlet methods, like `doGet`, are `protected`, but they can be explicitly forwarded using the `:exposes-methods` key of `gen-class`.
 But to use Clojure on GAE (at least with ring/compojure), we are only interested in the `service` method, so this works great.

 If you compile e.g. the [compojure](compojure) demo and look at the generated class files in